-2.1 Field Inspection and baseline data collection
+2.1 Field Inspection and Baseline Data Collection

-The consultant conducted a field inspection to the small-scale mining areas of Farm Tubussis.
-During field inspection, the consultant interviewed small-scale miners that were found onsite on issues related to their operations and livelihoods.
-The consultant also conducted a walk-through-survey across the mining sites to record different plant and animal species observed.
+The consultant conducted a field inspection at the small-scale mining sites at Farm Goboboseb.
+During the field inspection, the consultant interviewed SSMs that were found onsite on issues related to their operations and livelihoods.
+The consultant also conducted a walk-through-survey across the sites to record various plants and animal species observed.
 The data collected during the site visit can be summarized as follows:

 - A list of all plant species observed at the site.
-This was verified with Quarter Dree Square (QDS) of vegetation from the National Botanical Research Institute (NBRI). - Description and composition of the different habitats and plant communities observed on site. - List of all mammals, reptiles and amphibians directly or indirectly observed at the site. - Maps of sensitive areas identified in the field and delineated on satellite imagery of the site. - GPS coordinates of significant point-location biodiversity features. - Photographs of the different habitats, environments and biodiversity features present.
+This was verified with Quarter Degree Square (QDS) of vegetation from the National Botanical Research Institute (NBRI). - Description and composition of the diverse habitats and plant communities observed on site. - A list of all mammals, reptiles and amphibians directly or indirectly observed at the site. - Maps of sensitive areas identified in the field and delineated on satellite imagery of the site. - GPS coordinates of significant point-location biodiversity features. - Photographs of various habitats, environments and biodiversity features present.

-2.2 Collection and review of existing information
+2.2 Collection and Review of Existing Information

 Previous studies and surveys were reviewed for collection of relevant secondary information.
-Information on the ecological setting of the area was collected from sources such as Tree Atlas of Namibia and the Vegetation Survey of Namibia and the National Botanical Research Institute (NBRI).
-The list of plants species of the area was derived from the NBRI data portal using a Quarter Degree Square (QDS) method.
-The QDS of the area are 2115AC, 2115AD, 2115BC, 2115CA.
-The conservation status of the species in the list was extracted from the database of the Ministry of Agriculture, Water and Forestry and the Red Data Book Namibian Plants.
+Information on the ecological setting of the area was collected from sources such as Tree Atlas of Namibia and Vegetation Survey of Namibia and the NBRI.
+The list of plants species of the area was derived from the NBRI data portal using a QDS method.
+The QDS of the area are 2114AA, 2114AC, 2114BA, 2114BB.
+The conservation status of the species in the list was extracted from the database of the Ministry of Agriculture, Water and Land Reform and the Red Data Book Namibian Plants.
 Information on fauna were obtained from direct observation and counter checked with important sources such as the Birds in Namibia, IUCN Red list of Threatened species of Namibia, and other relevant reports.

-2.3 Legal and policy review
+2.3 Legal and Policy Review

-Relevant legislations were reviewed, and their applicability are outlined on Section 5 of this document.
+Relevant legislations were reviewed, and their applicability are outlined in Section 5 of this document.

-2.4 Public and stakeholder consultation
+2.4 Public and Stakeholder Consultation

 The study was subjected to a Public Participation Process (PPP) as defined in the Environmental Management Act, No. 07 of 2007 and EIA Regulations of February 2012.
-The process that was followed is summarized below:
+The process that was followed is summarized below.

-2.4.1 Stakeholders consultations
+2.4.1 Stakeholders Consultations

-The project was formally introduced to key stakeholders such as Government Ministries, Regional and Local Government, Traditional Authorities, Parastatals and NGOs.
-The aim of these consultations was to ensure that all relevant stakeholders are aware of the development and to obtain consent and inputs (See appendix E. List of Registered IAPs).
+The project was formally introduced to key stakeholders such as Government Ministries, Regional and Local Government, Traditional Authorities, and NGOs/CBOs.
+The aim of these consultations was to ensure that all relevant stakeholders are aware of the development and to obtain consent and input (See Appendix F: List of Registered IAPs).

-2.4.2 I&AP consultations
+2.4.2 I&APs Consultations

-SSMs were also given opportunity to give their inputs and contributions toward the study.
+SSMs were also given an opportunity to give their inputs and contributions toward the study.
 These inputs are contained in the Issue Response Report and incorporated in the Scoping Report.
-Potential Interested and Affected Parties were invited to register through newspaper advertisements that were published in two local newspapers: New Era for 24 & 29 September 2020, and The Namibian newspaper for 25 and 29 September 2020.
+Potential IAPs were invited to register through newspaper advertisements that were published in two (2) local newspapers: New Era (24 & 29 September 2020), and The Namibian (25 & 29 September 2020).
 Several public notices were placed at public places i.e., government offices, conservancy offices.
-Relevant authorities were informed through notification letters send to them while the public was informed through the Traditional Authority.
+Relevant authorities were informed through notification letters sent to them, while the public was informed through the Traditional Authority.

-Figure 1: EAP with some SSMs during the consultation
+Figure 1: A group of SSMs at Farm Goboboseb during the consultation

-2.4.3 Public Meeting
+2.4.3 Public Meetings

-As part of the study, a public meeting was held on the 01 October 2020 at the Community Hall in Tubussis.
-The meeting was attended by some SSMs, community members, members of the Traditional Authorities, and representatives of the Conservancy.
-During the meeting, participants were introduced to the study and informed of the purpose of the study and the purpose of the consultation and their rights toward the study.
+A public meeting was held on Friday, the 30th of September 2020 at the Community Hall in Uis.
+The meeting was attended by some SSMs, community members, members of the Traditional Authorities, representatives of Conservancy etc. During the meeting, participants were introduced to the project and informed on the purpose of the study and the purpose of the consultation and their rights towards the study.